 - Makes a great topping - It's not just for pies!
 This crust makes an incredibly flavorful cobbler topping too!
 Try it with this Peach Pie Cobbler recipe!

-Ingredients
+Simple Ingredients

-5) Press the liquid into the dough.
+- Press the liquid into the dough using a rubber spatula.

 Tips for Rolling the Dough

 - Roll it ⅛-inch thick.
-This should be about 12-inches in diameter.
+This should be about 12 inches in diameter.

 - Transfer the dough to your plate and fold the excess under to create your crust edge.

-- Trim off any excess dough then crimp the edges using your favorite style.
+- Trim off any excess dough, then crimp the edges using your favorite style.

 - You can also cut the dough into strips for a lattice crust, like in my Cherry Rhubarb Pie recipe.